 TikTok is a puzzling and rapidly evolving world.
 Its distinct humor and cultural nuances often baffle outsiders.

-This audience associates social media with truth.
+This younger audience associates social media with truth.
 As a matter of fact, 74% of Gen Z users prefer TikTok to Google as their main search engine tool (Source).
-They expect content that mirrors their own lives, problems that sound familiar, and humour that matches their own (including punchlines often lost on older generations).
-Traditional marketing approaches simply don't resonate anymore.
+They expect content that mirrors their own lives, problems that sound familiar, and humour that matches their own.

 So let's talk about my Disruptive Legitimacy Framework and how I helped Garnier UK navigate these challenges.